AdobeDocs/experience-platform.en/help/identity-service/deletion.md

 ## Single identity deletions

-Single identity deletion requests allow you to delete some or all identity graph linkages tied to a single user identity associated to an identity namespace.
+Single identity deletion requests allow you to delete an identity within a graph, resulting in the removal of links tied to a single user identity associated to an identity namespace.
 You can use [Data hygiene](../hygiene/home.md) for data cleansing, removing anonymous data, or data minimization for the data that you have collected.
 For use cases such as customer requests for data deletion and compliance to privacy regulations like the General Data Protection Regulation (GDPR), then you can use mechanisms provided by [Privacy Service](../privacy-service/home.md).

 The sections below outline the mechanisms you can use for single identity deletion requests in Experience Platform.